NZ Muse

 Nonetheless, here is my stab at summing it all up.

-By way of context, I am 23, live in Auckland, the biggest city with the shittiest weather and traffic, have lived here since I was 8, am firmly working/middle class and not yet very well travelled, which I’m working on (see my about page).
+By way of context, I am 23 (25 – post updated as of Feb 2014), reside in Auckland, have lived here since I was 8, and am firmly working/middle class.
 Bear that in mind as your frame of reference.

 We still largely rely on commodities – primary is a huge pillar of the economy.
 We’re also good at food production and science and tech/hi-tech, health and have some great web businesses (though often they head overseas or are sold to overseas companies).